fkerrin/ServerlessPortfolio/README.md

 1 October 2018 - slight update following comments

-2 October - CodeBuild to package code from GitHub, Lambda to unpackage, deploy and notify
+2 October 2018 - CodeBuild to package code from GitHub, Lambda to unpackage, deploy and notify

+3 October 2018 - CodePipeline to orchestrate build, upload and notification - automatic on GitHub update